These outlets shape industry opinion and are trusted by both professionals and consumers.

 Increased Visibility and Reach

-Top publications have massive audiences, which can include millions of active readers.
+Top publications have massive audiences, which can include millions of active readers eager for insider insights.

 The New York Times has over 10 million paid subscribers across print and digital.
 USA Today, meanwhile, averages 1.75 million digital-only subscribers.

-These numbers don’t even take into account readers who only access the pages occasionally or browse without hitting the ‘Subscribe’ button.
+These numbers don’t even take into account readers who only access the pages occasionally or browse without hitting the ‘Subscribe’ button, which is an important angle to consider for media coverage.

 It’s safe to say that your brand’s message will reach way past your existing customer base.
 It will likely introduce your products or services to new markets.